-In the meantime, a more detailed specification of access restrictions to offices and IT systems will need to be contained within the segregation arrangements.
-Additional information on password and security pass controls, whether firewalls are to be utilised and the controls on the administrators of these security systems will be sought from WNR.
+The Regulator has noted the additional information provided by WNR with regard to its current office arrangements with AWR and ARG.
+A more detailed specification of access restrictions to offices and IT systems will need to be contained within the segregation arrangements.
+For example, it is not enough to state that employees dedicated to providing access related functions are located within a lockable office, and more information will be required on how the office and area is secured.
+Additional information on password and security pass controls, whether firewalls are to be utilised and the controls on the administrators of these security systems will also be sought from WNR.